svspire/ccl-coroutines/README.md

 # README #

-Several example files for implementing coroutines in Clozure Common Lisp.
+Several example files for implementing coroutines in Clozure Common Lisp (CCL).
+Because low-level implementation-specific details are used, this code only works in CCL.

 Each file is independent of the others.
 For most advanced functionality, just load the last file described herein.